Finance-Hub/FinanceHub/README.md

-# Welcome to the Finance Lab
+# Welcome to the Finance Hub

-The Finance Lab is a **community** of investment professionals, academics and students in Brazil capable of fostering the research and technology that will help the brazilian asset management industry cope with its new challenges.
+The Finance Hub is a **community** of investment professionals, academics and students in Brazil capable of fostering the research and technology that will help the brazilian asset management industry cope with its new challenges.